dayvsonsales/nubank_rb/README.md

 ## Nubank Ruby

-Get Nubank bills data using its public API.
+Get your Nubank bills within the terminal, using its public API.

 ### Usage